-Viewers in search of a very strange, true-crime story should definitely check out the documentary Mommy Dead and Dearest, which premieres on HBO on Monday, May 15.
+Viewers in search of a very strange, true-crime story should definitely check out the documentary Mommy Dead and Dearest, which premieres on HBO in 2017.

 The film details the story of Dee Dee Blanchard and her wheelchair-bound daughter, Gypsy Rose, who were once beloved residents of Springfield, Mo.
 That tight-knit community was rocked when Dee Dee was found murdered in her home in June 2015, with Gypsy Rose missing.
 Investigators found Gypsy Rose in Wisconsin after they tracked a graphic Facebook status post stating “that Bitch is Dead.”
 An unimaginable sequence of events ensues in which Gypsy Rose was implicated in her mother’s murder – and it was discovered that Gypsy Rose had been the victim of her mother’s abuse via Munchausen by proxy syndrome since early childhood.